stephank/composer-plugin-nixify/README.md

 ## Settings

-Some additional settings are available which can be set in the `"extras"` object in your `composer.json`:
+Some additional settings are available which can be set in the `"extra"` object in your `composer.json`:

 - `nix-expr-path` can be set to customize the path where the Nixify plugin writes `composer-project.nix`.
 For example, if you're also using [Niv] in